Intilery/intilery.github.io/docs/tag/marketing_prefs_hosting.md

  * Unsubscribe from the new_product_alerts subscription category
  * Subscribe to the SMS channel
 Note that the category/channel fields match up to those in the retrieved preferences.
+We recommend calling this endpoint from your servers to avoid any browser related CORS or blocking issues.

 ```
 const data = {